It’s a major source of stress for most retirees: Managing their portfolio withdrawal rate to ensure that they don’t

 A 2018 retirement survey by MassMutual found that 9 percent of retirees and 44 percent of pre-retirees, who are still accumulating wealth, believe their income may not last as long as they live.1

-Your withdrawal rate in retirement must be carefully calculated based on expected longevity, the size of your portfolio, your expenses, and the amount of retirement income you have coming in.
+A safe retirement withdrawal rate must be carefully calculated based on expected longevity, the size of your portfolio, your expenses, and the amount of retirement income you have coming in.
 In most cases, that requires working closely with a financial professional who can help you:

 Your withdrawal rate reflects the percentage that you may be able to take from your portfolio each year without depleting your money.
 In essence, it measures how long your money may last.